University of Portsmouth

 University of Winchester

-Dr Karl Alvestad, Research Officer for this project at The University of Winchester, completed his PhD in History at The University of Winchester in 2016 and has since been working in the Academic Skills Service and as a Hourly Paid Lecturer in History at the University of Winchester.
+Dr Karl Alvestad is an affiliated researcher for this project at The University of Winchester, completed his PhD in History at The University of Winchester in 2016 and has since been working in the Academic Skills Service and as a Hourly Paid Lecturer in History at the University of Winchester.
 His interest in the Changing Mindsets project stems from an interest in how students learn and how they become motivated as well as how this influences their attainment.
 These are challenges and themes he has encountered from his own teaching experience and from previous research into BME inclusive curriculums at The University of Winchester.
 Being a first generation student to Higher Education he is also interested in the barriers towards learning among students from non-traditional backgrounds, including international students.
 Karl’s role is to run the interventions and all related activities at Winchester.

 Professor Patricia Devine

 Professor Patricia Devine is the Kenneth and Mamie Clark Professor of Psychology at the University of Wisconsin-Madison, and is serving as is the advisor to the project.
-She .
 Professor Devine’s research interests are closely aligned with the project’s goals, which has granted the team access to her invaluable expertise and guidance.
 Professor Devine’s research is specifically focused on how people manage the intrapersonal and interpersonal challenges associated with managing their own biases and addressing prejudice in society.